 (Prerequisite: JPNS 225.)
 Continuation of the advanced study and practice of grammar, reading, understanding, discussing, and writing Japanese.
-Students acquire new idiomatic expressions, grammar, and Kanji characters, as they read, analyze, and discuss essays, letters, newspaper articles, and a short story.
-(CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B and 6: UC Language Other Than English
+Students acquire new idiomatic

 JOURNALISM - JOUN

 The main goals of journalism courses are to prepare students to become accurate and thorough researchers and precise writers.
 The discipline emphasizes the need to think and write clearly and has a two-fold purpose: to prepare students for careers in newspaper work, television, and radio news or public relations, and to provide a study of mass media communications for students who desire to enhance their liberal education.